View Wireless Clients

 - At the bottom of the page, you can view the total number of connected wireless clients.

-- Click a client to see additional detailed information about the device.
-For more information, see View Wireless Client Details.
+- Click a client to view additional detailed information about the device.
+For more information, go to View Wireless Client Details.

 The Clients page includes this data:

 - Client — The host name of the wireless client.
 Click the client name to view detailed information about the client.
-For more information, see View Wireless Client Details.
+For more information, go to View Wireless Client Details.

 - User Name — The name of the authenticated user of the wireless client.
 This field does not show any value if the authenticated name of the client is not available.